syedsk/ptp4FreeRTOS/README.md

     Xilinx TSN IP reference design on zcu102 board.
 FreeRTOS running on R5.

 # Building
    See the template makefile.
-You need to cross-compile for you target Link LWiP(with the patches) and freertos libraries to generate freertos elf There is a template emac_driver (which registers two mac netif)
+You need to cross-compile for your target arch.
+   Link LWiP(with the patches) and freertos libraries to generate freertos elf There is a template emac_driver (which registers two mac netif)